 "Olsson's witty and playful analysis should send readers scurrying to the box sets.
-Olsson offers us many toothsome delights on such subjects as the difference between English and American murders, typing and casting against type, doubles and vetriloquism, framing and mirroring and 'momism' (the modern cult of motherhood) and the depiction of women...Olsson is well versed in semiotics and modern critical theory, but he writes in a way that should entice the general reader." — Christopher Silverster, Times Literary Supplement
+Olsson offers us many toothsome delights on such subjects as the difference between English and American murders, typing and casting against type, doubles and vetriloquism, framing and mirroring and 'momism' (the modern cult of motherhood) and the depiction of women...Olsson is well versed in semiotics and modern critical theory, but he writes in a way that should entice the general reader." — Christopher Silverster, TLS

 “Olsson’s research is impressive.
 He writes well.
 The book is delicious.
 Highly recommended.
 Lower-division undergraduates through faculty and professionals; general readers.” — W. A. Vincent, Choice

 "After over 100 books and countless tributes written about and to Alfred Hitchcock, Jan Olsson’s Hitchcock a la Carte is a refreshing change of pace. ...Olsson’s superbly researched book heads off in a different direction, one sure to be of interest to fans of Hitchcock’s thrilling foray into television that resulted in Alfred Hitchcock Presents and then The Alfred Hitchcock Hour." — Michael Dalton, M/C Reviews

 "[Olsson’s book] excels by virtue of its incisive historiography, illuminating biographical detail, and sharp-eyed cultural analysis.
 Hitchcock a la Carte is a first-rate achievement by any measure." — David Sterritt, Quarterly Review of Film and Video